 - Social Media Projects: Consider crafting a Youtube, Soundcloud, Tumblr, Flickr, Twitter, Instagram, to.be , or any other account and use it for work in this class.
 Present what you’re up to in a blog post so we can find it.

 - Other: The web is a BIG SPACE and there could be enumerable other participatory web activities you might engage in.
 Are you a huge Reddit contributor?
 Sports blog commentor?
 Describe what you’re up to in a blog post so we can learn about it.

 CT 101 uses a point based system to evaluate your final grade in the course.
 Points can be earned by completing any variety of coursework activities.
 You do not have to complete every activity, in fact you will have significant choice over which activities you complete and the pace at which you complete them.
 But you must report your work in the CT 101 Weekly Check-in.
-If you do not you will not receive credit the work of the week.
-No exceptions.
+(We will begin to apply the Weekly Check-Ins after week 3 or so)

 Each activity in the check-in is valued at one point and you should complete four activities per week to receive full credit for the week.
 You are also able to complete one additional activity per week if you are looking to make up for lost time.

 Since this point system is being instituted midway through the semester you will be able to contribute previous work up to March 24th for a maximum total of eight points.
 Below details the totals possible for the remainder of the semester and the corresponding grading scheme.

 Below is the maximum value for each week based on the last day to submit work from the previous period:

 |Week||Max Points Possible|

 |total possible||100 pts.|

 |73-76 = B||53-56 = D|